310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% bubble Chiaki mgn %}
 But don’t worry about that!
 Run away right now!

-Worry not, I’m an ally of justice.
+Don’t worry, I’m an ally of justice.
 I’ll make sure you can safely get away from here.
 {% endbubble %}

 {% bubble Keito %}